suhanw/tmnt_react/README.md

 ### Foot soldier

-While the event handlers for controls are defined in the `Turtle` component, the logic for the interaction between `Turtle` and `Foot` soldiers lives in the `Foot` component. `Foot` is a Redux container that listens for changes to `Turtle` position and actions (i.e., move or attack).
+While the event handlers for controls are defined in the `Turtle` component, the logic for the interaction between the `Turtle` and `Foot` soldiers lives in the `Foot` component. `Foot` is a Redux container that listens for changes to `Turtle` position and actions (i.e., move or attack).
+This would minimize the number of operations in the game as the `Turtle` does not have to keep track of all the `Foot` soldiers in front of it, and only the `Foot` nearest to the turtle would update and re-render.

 ![foot response](docs/readme/foot-response.gif)
-- when `Turtle` approaches within a certain distance of a `Foot`, `Foot` is "activated", moves forward, and attacks.
+- when `Turtle` approaches within a certain distance of a `Foot`, `Foot` is "activated", moves forward, and attacks
-- Only the nearest `Foot` responds and re-renders when `Turtle` approaches.
-Additionally, while every `Foot` listens for `Turtle` changes, every change to `Turtle` does not cause a re-render to `Foot`.
+- only the nearest `Foot` responds and re-renders when `Turtle` approaches.
+- additionally, while every `Foot` listens for `Turtle` changes, any change to `Turtle` state does not cause a re-render to `Foot`
 ```JavaScript
 shouldComponentUpdate(nextProps, nextState) {
   //re-render only if foot React state VALUES changed (i.e., ignore turtle state changes)